How to Insure Your High-End Photography Gear for Worldwide Travel

 In 2024, the average cost of a professional kit—including bodies, glass, lighting, and computing—hovers around $25,000.
 Without a worldwide-rated policy, a single spill or a snatched bag in a crowded terminal results in 100% capital loss.
 Professional insurance transforms this catastrophic risk into a manageable fixed operational cost, usually ranging from 1% to 2% of the total gear value annually.

-Critical Vulnerabilities in Mobile Production
+Mobile Production Risks

 Many creators operate under the dangerous assumption that their existing "all-risk" homeowners' policy covers their professional tools abroad.
 This is a primary pain point.
 If you earn even $1 from your photography, most consumer-grade policies will deny a claim based on commercial activity.
 Furthermore, many policies have "territorial limits," meaning coverage vanishes the moment you clear international waters.